Jonas Vingegaard: Team ColoQuick–Cult (2016–2018)

+In 2016, at the age of 19, he also accomplished his first major international result, finishing second in the UCI 2.1 level race Tour of China I.

 In large parts of the 2017 season, Vingegaard did not take part in many races as he was sidelined with a broken femur after a crash in the 2017 Tour des Fjords.
 Before the injury, he finished in fourth place overall and won the youth competition in the French stage race Tour du Loir-et-Cher.

 By the time he recovered from his broken leg and the 2018 season began, he returned to strong form.
 On a training trip to Spain in early March 2018, Vingegaard set the time record on the test climb Coll de Rates.
-He cycled the 6.5 kilometers in 13.02 minutes, which was 12 seconds faster than the previous record holder Tejay van Garderen.
-In the mid-2018, his physique was tested at Team Danmark.
+He cycled the 6.5 kilometers in 13.02 minutes, which was 12 seconds faster than the previous record holder, Tejay van Garderen.
+In mid-2018, his physique was tested at Team Danmark.
 Afterwards, sports physiologist Lars Johansen said about Vingegaard: